-

 If you want to assign several S-users the same authorizations at the same time, you can also use authorization packages or the mass change function for authorizations.

 S-users cannot be reassigned from one customer number to another.
 Instead, the old S-user must be deleted and created again under the new customer number.
-This results in the user history being lost, that is, the individual overviews (including reported incidents, requested license keys, SSCR keys, and inbox entries), personalized settings, such as single sign-on, and important SAP Notes, must be reconfigured using the new S-user ID.
+This results in the user history being lost, that is, the individual overviews (including reported cases, requested license keys, SSCR keys, and inbox entries), personalized settings, such as single sign-on, and important SAP Notes, must be reconfigured using the new S-user ID.

 The super administrator or user administrator can delete users through the User Management application.
 They are then listed in the Deleted Users section of this application for twelve months and cannot be reactivated (see KBA 1811859).